ObiyaDev/obiya/README.md

 🎉 **That's it!** You're ready to build with Motia.

-## Start building your AI powered agents with simple steps
+## Start building your APIs, agents and automations with simple steps

 - Configure a simple to emit/subscribe, assign to a flow and inculde runtime validation
 - Define a function to handle when the step is triggered